sanyuan0704/island.js/docs/en/api/config-extension.md

 - Type: `Object`
 - default: `null`

-Whether to enable the link check of the document, this configuration only takes effect when building the development environment code.
+Configure the dead link check behavior of the document.

 When a link in the documentation is not accessible properly, an error is thrown and the build is terminated.